Documented to be almost always right 99.7% of the time.

 But if you want to save the country as founded, but oh my God, government shutdown, oh, can't do that.

-Then it maybe it's not that really important.
+Then maybe it's not that really important.

-A government shutdown big whoop.
+A government shutdown, big whoop.

 I don't know.

-Have you seen I've got it here in the stack.
+I've got it here in the stack.

-Conservatives have elected leaders in three countries in the last couple of weeks, Australia, Norway, and some place.
+Conservatives have elected leaders in three countries in the last couple of weeks, Australia, Norway, and someplace.

 One guy, Australia, the conservative that was elected, ran his number one agenda item was anti-global warming.

-I think a conservative agenda is the route to massive victory, 2014-2016.
+I think a conservative agenda is the route to massive victory, 2014, 2016.

-If you're gonna let the fear of a government shutdown stop you, then what you're doing, you may not even reconsider that that to me is a small price to pay.
+If you're going to let the fear of a government shutdown stop you, then what you're doing, you may not even consider.

-But again, I say, easy for me to say, I'm not an elected official.
+If you really believe that this Obamacare thing is that bad, but again, I say, easy for me to say I'm not an elected official.

-Well, I probably will.
+Well, I probably will, but I don't care.

-I'm frankly not that upset by a two-week government shutdown anyway.
+I'm frankly not that upset by a two-week government shutdown anyway, because it never really shuts down.

 The dirty little secret is it never really shuts down.